multisynq/m4u-tutorials/docs/guide.md

 AvatarActor.register('AvatarActor');
 ```

-The **Mouse Look Avatar** component that appears on that prefab asks the **Croquet Avatar System** which object is the currently active avatar - which by default is set according to the avatar whose driver property matches the local viewId.
-If the script finds that the active avatar is not the object it's currently running on, it ignores all user interaction.
+The **Mouse Look Avatar** component that appears on that prefab asks the **Croquet Drivable System** which object is the currently active drivable - which by default is set according to the drivable whose driver property matches the local viewId.
+If the script finds that the active drivable is not the object it's currently running on, it ignores all user interaction.
 Otherwise it responds to a combination of mouse and keyboard: when the right mouse button is down, the mouse continuously updates the yaw, while the WASD keys determine movement.

-The third-person camera following is handled by two components added to this scene's main camera: **Follow Cam** places the camera relative to a designated game object in the scene, and **Assign Follow Cam Target** uses the active-avatar setting - again, queried from the Avatar System - to designate that target.
+The third-person camera following is handled by two components added to this scene's main camera: **Follow Cam** places the camera relative to a designated game object in the scene, and **Assign Follow Cam Target** uses the active-drivable setting - again, queried from the Drivable System - to designate that target.

 # Sample Project: Demolition

 ![](images/image8.gif)
 ----------------------

 *How to create a multiplayer game with hundreds of perfectly synchronized blocks in Croquet for Unity.*

 *Introduces the use of Rapier physics and Join Codes, Creating Custom Unity-Editor Scene-Based levels, and level progression management.
 Also demonstrates how C4U can support crossplay with a web app, in this case launched through a QR code.*